Try the interactive python code to solve particle in a box problem numerically

 Writing the code is straightforward, except for one immediate problem:

 Q: Whether we start the propagation from the left or the right boundary, we only know $\psi(x_0)$, but the propagation needs two known points $\psi(x_0)$ and $\psi(x_1)$ to get the 3rd point $\psi(x_2)$.
-A: We can choose an arbitrary positive value for $\psi(x_1)$, and later we can normalize the wave function.

 Try and learn